GLOBAL MARKETS-Stocks ease on earnings outlook, Greece worries

 Morris said calculated earnings growth for U.S. companies after stripping out Apple’s blowout numbers this week is about 2 percent, which isn’t very good.
 The overall growth rate is 7 percent, but a huge chunk of that is Apple, he said.

-MSCI’s all-country world stock index, a measure of stock performance in 45 countries, fell 0.62 percent.
-The FTSEurofirst 300 index of top European shares closed down 0.12 percent at 1,473.19 points.
+MSCI’s all-country world stock index, a measure of stock performance in 45 countries, fell 0.71 percent.
+The FTSEurofirst 300 index of top European shares was down 0.44 percent at 1,468.72 points.

 Greece endured a fourth day of market jitters after Sunday’s election with its newly installed government at loggerheads with international creditors as it begins to roll back austerity measures imposed in its bailout deal.

-Yields on German 10-year bund, the euro zone benchmark, fell in early trade but closed slightly higher at 0.357 percent.
+Yields on German 10-year bund, the euro zone benchmark, fell slightly to 0.35 percent.

-The 10-year British gilt yield dropped below 1.4 percent for the first time, breaking a record that had held even during the depths of the euro zone debt crisis in July 2012.

-Gilt yields fell on the U.S. Federal Reserve’s promise to be patient before it raises interest rates and on uncertainty about Greece’s new government.

-U.S. crude oil futures turned negative after a report from oil services firm Genscape showed further inventory builds in energy hub Cushing, Oklahoma.
+U.S. crude oil futures turned negative after data showed further inventory builds in energy hub Cushing, Oklahoma.
+U.S. crude fell 49 cents to $43.96 a barrel.

 Switzerland’s franc again dominated trade on major currency markets, weakening against the euro and dollar amid renewed speculation of intervention by the Swiss National Bank, while commodity-based currencies fell against the greenback.